EthanKing777/MissionControl/architecture_design/architecture-design.md

 A process is a group of tasks that form an executable program.
 Processes represent a section of the process architecture which can be controlled.
 These processes can be replicated for improved load processing and availibility.
 This is particularly usefull for implementing a system which requires concurrency and parallelism.

-The diagram used to demonstrate the process view for this project will use a UML activity diagram.
-This diagram shows the process which the software will follow.
+The diagram used to demonstrate the process view for this system will use a UML activity diagram.
+This diagram shows the process of which the software will follow.

 ![UML Activity diagram](architecture_design/state-diagram.PNG)